sudheerapte/popcornserver/doc/index.rst

        app --> update  --+
                          |
                          V
-                 server-side state machine
+                 server-side UX Model
                          |
                          | (websocket events)
                          V
-                 browser-side state machine
+                 browser-side UX Model
                          |
                          V
                        View

-The designer and the programmer must agree on the state machine definition for the application.
-Popcorn provides a standardized text-based syntax to describe the state machine and the format of update transactions.
+The designer and the programmer must agree on the UX Model for the application.
+Popcorn provides a standardized text-based syntax to describe the UX Model and the format of update transactions.

-As long as they work from the same state machine definition, the designer and the programmer can do their work largely independently.
+As long as they work from the same UX Model definition, the designer and the programmer can do their work largely independently.
-If a design change desired by the UX designer requires changes to the state machine definition, then the designer needs to consult with the programmer, who can then make the corresponding changes on the application side.
-But otherwise, the UX designer can make large design changes without even informing the programmer; no changes are needed to the application as long as the state machine remains the same.
+If a design change desired by the UX designer requires changes to the UX Model definition, then the designer needs to consult with the programmer, who can then make the corresponding changes on the application side.
+But otherwise, the UX designer can make large design changes without even informing the programmer; no changes are needed to the application as long as the UX Model remains the same.

 The web assets can be maintained by the UX designer in a separate repository from the application program; this is a recommended best practice.
-Also, there can be different models, i.e., state machine definitions, for different types of UIs for the same application.
-For example, there could be an "administrator UI" and an "end-user UI", each with its own state machine.
-The application would be responsible for keeping both of these state machines updated.
+Also, there can be different models, i.e., UX Model definitions, for different types of UIs for the same application.
+For example, there could be an "administrator UI" and an "end-user UI", each with its own UX Model.
+The application would be responsible for keeping both of these UX Models updated.

 Popcorn applications can be written in any language, because they communicate with Popcorn via TCP or UNIX-domain sockets using a